When do Bees Come Out?

 Foraging in Cooler Temperatures

-Their nests are often in the ground but they are very small at first.
-This is why you may not notice the nests until late Summer.
+These underground nests are very small at first.
+You may not notice the nest until late Summer.
 That is the time when the nests become very large and are a hindrance to people and animals.

 For this reason, some homeowners buy traps or build their own yellow jacket traps to try to capture the queens early in the season.